bildpunkt/surfbird/README.md

 </p>

 ## Usage
-Currently linnun is not considered usable at all.
+Currently Surfbird is not really usable.
 It misses authentication and storage logic, so the only way of effectively using it is adding your own keys and running/building it yourself.

 ## Development